frank038/gpasteboard/README.md

 Gpasteboard is a clipboard program for Linux.
-The main program and its applet are build using
+The main program and its applet are built using
 Python (version 3) and the Gtk3 libraries.
 The history is managed using the internal xml module.
 No additional modules are required.